Quick Start: Alexa Skills Kit Command Line Interface (ASK CLI)

-The ASK Command Line Interface (ASK CLI) is a tool for you to manage your Alexa skills and related AWS Lambda functions.
+The Alexa Skills Kit Command Line Interface (ASK CLI) is a tool for you to manage your Alexa skills and related resources, such as AWS Lambda functions.
 With ASK CLI, you have access to the Skill Management API, which allows you to manage Alexa skills programmatically from the command line.

-- Step 2: Set up AWS IAM user (if using AWS Lambda to host your skill)
+- Step 2: Set up an AWS IAM user

-Node.js 4.5 or greater and Node Package Manager (npm), which installs with Node.js.
-To check the version of node.js, open a command prompt and type the following:
+Node.js 4.5 or higher and Node Package Manager (npm), which installs with Node.js.
+To check your version of Node.js, open a command prompt and type

-Step 2: Set up AWS IAM user (if using AWS Lambda to host your skill)
+Step 2: Set up an AWS IAM user

-If you are using AWS Lambda to host your skill's business logic, it is required that you have an AWS account and that you set up an AWS IAM user.
-Ensure that your AWS credentials are set up with the appropriate permissions on the computer to which you are installing ASK CLI, as described in Set Up Credentials for an Amazon Web Services (AWS) Account.
+If you are using AWS Lambda to host your skill's business logic, it's required that you have an AWS account and that you set up an AWS IAM user.
+Make sure that your AWS credentials are set up, with the appropriate permissions, on the computer to which you are installing ASK CLI, as described in Associate AWS Credentials with ASK CLI.